 My preference for much of my photography, especially when hand-holding my camera, is to set it to aperture priority mode and set the ISO to “auto.”
 Most of the time the shutter speed is not as important (so long as it is fast enough to handhold the camera), and I’m not overly concerned with the ISO when I have enough light.
 Instead, it is the aperture that is the creative and intentional choice in my images.

 So when I photographed a pile of blackberries at the farmers market, my camera decided that the scene was too dark and needed to be balanced to get closer to that gray tone that it loves so dearly.

 To compensate for this and balance the exposure, I needed to underexpose the scene.
 So I moved the exposure compensation dial to -1 and photographed it again.
 This time, the camera adjusted the ISO automatically (it reduced it from 2000 to 1000), and the exposure was spot-on and balanced.

 You can even see the change in exposure on the histogram.
 In the second (properly exposed but darker) image, the histogram is pushing more to the left.
 Because the subject is dark, then this histogram is appropriate for this scene.

-If you are photographing in manual mode, instead of changing the exposure compensation, you would just change either your shutter speed, ISO, or aperture to push the meter’s dial towards the left.
+If you are photographing in Manual mode, instead of changing the exposure compensation, you would just change either your shutter speed, ISO or aperture to push the meter’s dial toward the left.